 - plastic surgery (with opportunities to go to the operating room)

 - cancer fitness evaluation

 - physical/occupational/speech therapy

-Cancer rehabilitation outpatient experience will include the evaluation and management of cancer-related functional, musculoskeletal, and neuromuscular impairments including: cancer related pain syndromes, cancer related fatigue, chemotherapy induced peripheral neuropathy, radiation fibrosis, head/neck cancer rehabilitation, cancer related cognitive disorders, and lymphedema/swelling disorders including observing lymphatic surgeries.
+Cancer rehabilitation outpatient experience will include the evaluation and management of cancer-related functional, musculoskeletal, and neuromuscular impairments including: cancer related pain syndromes, cancer related fatigue, chemotherapy induced peripheral neuropathy, radiation fibrosis, head/neck cancer rehabilitation, cancer related cognitive disorders, and lymphedema/swelling disorders.
 In addition, the fellow will gain experience in the use of diagnostic and interventional neuromusculoskeletal ultrasound.
 Procedural experience will include the use of cancer specific injection techniques such as nerve blocks and the use of botulinum toxin for radiation fibrosis, postmastectomy pain, trismus, and cervical dystonia.
 Fellowship will also include a high volume of electrodiagnostic evaluations.

 Didactic experiences will include:

 - Musculoskeletal ultrasound workshops

 - Opportunities for teaching PM&R residents and medical students

 The fellowship will also include a mandatory research component.
 The fellow’s research interests will be established prior to starting the fellowship so that a research project can be started and completed by the end of the fellowship year.

 The program is open to applicants who are board certified or board eligible in physical medicine and rehabilitation.